 Tea time alarm trend demonstrates ‘quintessential’ British sense of humour

-The viral prank has left American social media users confused with many believing the trend to be real.
+The viral prank has left American social media users confused with many believing the alarm to be real.

 A viral trend showing people dropping everything to make a cup of tea prompted by a blaring alarm has been described as “quintessential” British humour, but has left Americans confused.

-The trend is designed to prank people in the US about a daily siren, known as the “tea time alarm”, reminding the British public to drink tea as a way to poke fun at the stereotype about Britain’s love for the hot beverage.
+The trend began as a prank to play on people in the US, suggesting there was a daily siren known as the “tea time alarm”, reminding the British public to make a brew, and poking fun at the stereotype that Britons all love the hot beverage.

-Social media users have found creative ways to explain the tea alarm, with the convincing videos causing some Americans to believe the trend is real.
+Social media users have found creative ways to explain the tea alarm, with the convincing videos causing some Americans to believe the alarm is real.

 The trend has been spurred on by the official TikTok accounts of the UK Government, South Yorkshire Fire and Rescue Service (SYFRS), Cheshire Fire and Rescue Service (CFRS) and the RNLI, adding to people’s confusion